CPS 721: An Introduction to Artificial Intelligence

 1. Grades are earned for the demonstration of knowledge.

-5. Remarking request can be submitted within 10 working days of the return of the graded work (quiz/assignment/test) in class.
-It is your responsibility to pick up your quiz/assignment/test as soon as possible.
-Late regrading requests will not be accepted.
+3. Remarking request can be only submitted within 10 days of the date when the assignment/test marks were posted.
+It is your responsibility to check your CPS721 marks as soon as possible.
+Late regrading and recalculation requests will not be accepted.
+Also, if a student failed to attend a lab or sign up a quiz, the missing marks for quizzes cannot be requested.
+There are no make-up quizzes in cps721.

 Tentative Course Calendar (all changes of dates will be announced)